osmphp-archived/osmdocs-docs/using-sftp/filezilla.md

 ## Working With Files

-Operation with book files on our server are straightforward.
+Operation with book files on OsmDocs server are straightforward.
 Navigate files and use actions from right-click context menu in `Remote site` pane (typically on the right side).

 After making changes, open the book in the browser by clicking on a book link in `My Books` page of your OsmDocs account and see how the changes look like.